 Second, stay on top of current events in intellectual property law.
 I maintain a list of resources that includes blogs, newsletters, podcasts, and more.

-Third, there will be a writing assignment of 5-10 pages, tentatively due November 1.
-It will place you in a professional role and require you to provide appropriate analysis — and to present it in a professionally appropriate genre.
+Third, there will be a writing assignment of ~2000 words, due November 4.
+It will place you in a professional role and require you to provide appropriate analysis – and to present it in a professionally appropriate genre.
 Because this is Cornell Tech, the genre will not be “appellate brief” or “memo to law firm partner.”
 Instead, it will require you to make persuasive arguments to an audience that includes people without without legal training.
 You will work in self-selected teams of 3 or 4; you will receive one grade on your joint work product.

 Fourth, there will be a take-home final examination.
 It will consist of one or two questions that follow the same basic parameters as the writing assignment.
 The principal difference is that you will work on the final examination individually.
 The exam will be available on December 11 and due by 2:00 PM on December 20.

 All written work will be blind-graded; I will provide instructions to ensure appropriate anonymity.